eclipse-leda/leda-distro/resources/docker/README.md

 The containers wrapping the QEMU instances will forward the following ports to the respective QEMU process:
 - SSH on port 22
-- Mosquitto on port 31883
+- Mosquitto on port 1883
 - Kubernetes API on port 6433

-## Leda Initializer and proper DNS setup
+## DHCP and DNS setup

-The `leda-initializer` docker container will reconfigure the quickstart containers (leda-arm64, leda-x86) to use the internal DNS Proxy (leda-dns-proxy).
-The internal DNS proxy is a proxy which will redirect DNS requests first to the docker-built-in DNS server, so that other containers can be resolved using their service name.
-Requests outside of the `.leda-network` will be routed to the host's nameservers by default, allowing the quickstart images to resolve external domains.

-The manually reconfigure the network, e.g. when running containers without Docker Compose, the DNS reconfiguration is as follows:
-Run these commands on the QEMU instance and replace `DNS_PROXY_IP` with the IP Address of the DNS Proxy.

-*Important Note: The IP Address must be reachable from `leda-network`, it **must not** be the default Docker DNS Service running in 127.0.0.11, as this interface is not reachable from within the QEMU instance.

-        DNS_PROXY_IP=$(dig dns-proxy.leda-network +short)
-        systemd-resolve --interface eth0 --set-dns ${DNS_PROXY_IP} --set-domain leda-network" systemctl restart systemd-resolved
+Each Leda-QEMU container is running a local DHCP on the `tap0` network interface and listens for DHCP requests by the Leda Distro running inside of QEMU.
+The DHCP server will respond with the same IP address (`192.168.7.2`) to the request from QEMU.

+The DHCP response contains a DNS nameserver pointing to the `dns-proxy.leda-network` (`192.168.8.14`) IP, which in turn forwards to Docker's internal `127.0.0.11` nameserver.
+This allows the QEMU guests to resolve Docker Compose Services by their service name, e.g. `leda-bundle-server.leda-network`.

+## Volumes

+The `/root` path inside of the Leda containers is mounted as a volume and contains the raw disk image and runner scripts for the QEMU Leda distribution.
+Changes on the QEMU filesystem are made persistent on a copy of the QCOW2 disk image, so that restarting the device will keep any changes.

+To reset to the original state, delete the respective docker volumes and restart the containers:

+    docker compose down
+    docker compose rm --force --stop --volumes
+    docker volume rm leda-arm64
+    docker volume rm leda-x86

+# Troubleshooting

+If login to Leda Docker DevShell does not work, or if you want to attach directly into the container running QEMU, you need to execute a one-off command shell in the running container:

+    docker compose exec leda-x86 /bin/bash

 # Profiles

 There are two profiles currently:
 - `tools`: Contains docker containers which are not essential at runtime, must useful for testing and development purposes
-- `experimental`: Docker containers which are not yet tested or which are currently unstable or even unusable.

 # Metrics Dashboards